0x78654C/xTerminal/README.md

 This is the full list of commands that can be used in xTerminal:

-    ls -- List directories and files on a directory. ku -- Displays used commands (backword)
+    ls -- List directories and files on a directory. hcmd -- Displays a list of previous commands typed in terminal.
+Ex.: hcmd 10 -> displays last 10 commands used. clear --  Cleares the console.
-    kd -- Displays used commands (forward)
-    clear --  Cleares the console.
     cd -- Sets the currnet directory.
     ispeed -- Checks the internet speed with Google.